-Core to our global movement is a commitment to good governance.
-The National Board is representative of the YWCA of Aotearoa New Zealand’s membership, with a strong representation of young women aged 30 years or younger.
-Our organisation is committed to the promotion of young women leaders, within the wider community of women, and it is through intergenerational support and leadership that we enable young women in New Zealand to gain leadership experience and skills at a governance level.
+Core to our global movement is a commitment to good governance and young women’s representation in decision-making.
+With a Constitutional requirement for 25% young women (aged 30 years or younger) on our boards, our organisation is committed to the promotion of young women leaders, within the wider community of women, and it is through this intergenerational approach that we enable young women in New Zealand to gain leadership experience and skills at governance level.

 Sina Wendt-Moore is a Pacific woman of Samoan, German and English descent, married with two adult children, and lives in Auckland.
 Her leadership and governance experience spans 20 years across commercial, public and social-profit environments, and a range of sectors including education, broadcasting, media/advertising, leadership and management, youth mentoring and organisational development.

 Her work in recent years has been focused on projects developing leadership capability, mentoring, social enterprise, strengthening governance and the strategic development of organisations and communities, with a strong focus on Pasifika peoples and women’s development.
-Her current board roles include YWCA Aotearoa New Zealand (Co-President), PACIFICA Auckland – Women’s Network (President), C-Me Mentoring Foundation Trust (Chair), Pacific Music Awards Trust (Founding Trustee), and she is Co-Convener of the Leadership Pacific Network.
+Her current board roles include YWCA Aotearoa New Zealand (Co-President), Pacific Music Awards Trust (Founding Trustee), Global Women Associates (Committee Member) and she is Mentor & Convenor – Leadership Pacific Network (Auckland).

 Sina was founding Chief Executive for the National Pacific Radio Trust, NiuFM, and the Pacific Media Network from 2003–2009; a wonderfully challenging period of dynamic growth that enabled her to connect and positively impact Pacific communities across New Zealand.
 She is the Chief Executive of Leadership New Zealand, an organisation with a vision to grow, celebrate and weave together Aotearoa New Zealand’s leaders through conversation and enrich Aotearoa through diverse, inclusive and active leadership in a connected community.